 Based on a grant from the HKH Foundation, work will include a detailed examination of water governance for the Great Lakes region, including the public trust doctrine, water commons principles, statutory regimes that regulate water, international and Native American treaty rights that affect the Great Lakes, evolution of the common law, and other legal constraints on the use and governance of water.
 Additional work will focus on other areas of the public trust, Western water law, and government recognition and reservation of public rights in water.

-After fishing with his family on Long Island during childhood summers, David Scott developed a deep love for the water.
-Inspired by the degradation of Long Island waterways, David attended the State University of New York College of Environmental Science and Forestry where he received a BS in Environmental Science with an option in Watershed Science.
-David's passion for water resources led him to spend a summer in Alaska working with sockeye salmon.
-While David thoroughly loved the science he learned through his undergraduate degree, he concluded that the best way to positively impact the environment would be to combine his scientific knowledge with a legal degree.
-This led him to attend Vermont Law School where he is currently a second-year JD student.
-David hopes to build upon this education, and the practical experiences he gained as a Law Clerk for the Maryland Office of the Attorney General, Department of Natural Resources to become a successful environmental lawyer focusing in water law.
+David Scott is a third year student at Vermont Law School studying environmental and land use law.
+A native of Long Island, David was inspired to pursue a career focusing on environmental issues.
+David attended the State University of New York College of Environmental Science and Forestry, where he received a B.S. in Environmental Science focusing on Watershed Science.
+David's passion for water resources led him to spend a summer in Alaska researching sockeye salmon.
+While David thoroughly loved the science he learned through his undergraduate degree, he concluded that the best way to help the environment would be to combine his scientific knowledge with a legal degree.
+This led him to attend Vermont Law School.
+David hopes to build upon this education, and the practical experiences he gained as a Law Clerk for both a boutique environmental and land use law firm and the Maryland Office of the Attorney General, Department of Natural Resources to become a successful environmental lawyer.